-Community-Centered (Nothing for Us Without Us): No policy or program should be developed or decided by the ECAC without the full and direct participation of the families and communities affected.
+Community-Centered (Nothing for Us Without Us): No policy or program should be developed or decided by the ECAC or any other representative without the full and direct participation of the families and communities affected.

 We Are Stronger Together: Cross-agency collaborations and partnerships among families, organizations, and communities create opportunities to drive systemic change in early childhood care and education.